At Saturday Market, the maker is the seller. If you handcraft your items, you will probably be able to sell them. The general craft guidelines are:

-Each Saturday morning booth spaces are given out in point priority order.
-Each time you sell, you get a point.
-The first time you sell, you will have 0 points, and be at the end of the line.
-You’ll move up in priority each time after.
-Everyone needs to check in at the info booth by 8:15 AM, so we know you are waiting for a space.
+Each Saturday morning, available booth spaces are chosen by Market members in point priority order.
+You earn a point each time you sell, so the first time you sell you have 0 points and are at the end of the list.
+You’ll move up in priority each time you sell.
+All members wishing to sell check in at the info booth by 8:15 AM, so we know who is waiting for a space.
 Space allocation starts at 8:30.
 When you hear your name called, step up to the counter at the Info booth, and Info Booth staff will help you choose a space from those available.
 A much more detailed description of the process, and a Park Blocks space map are both available in the pdf document Welcome To Market.

-Frequently booth spaces fill up before we get to all of the folks who want to sell.
+Though we do our best to squeeze everybody in, sometimes booth spaces fill up before we get to all of the folks who want to sell.
 If you are unable to get a space, we will give you a point for your efforts in showing up and waiting, and you may be able to get a space the next time you come.
-Last season 4'x4' spaces were always available, and it took folks a few weeks to get into an 8'x8' space if that's the size they wanted.
+Last season 4'x4' spaces were always available, and 8'x8' spaces were frequently available to our newest members.

 Can I reserve a space?

 All the 8'x8' spaces on the Park Blocks are reserved for the season.
 Space reservations are made before the season begins, and picked in point order by members.
 Members who sell very frequently for one season may have enough points at the beginning of the next season to reserve a space.
 Because not all reserved space members show up every week, there are plenty of spaces for non-reserved members to choose from most of the time.
 Sometimes reserve spaces become available mid-Market season.
 We announce those availabilities in the Newsletter when they occur.